-- SHO ensure that safety, dignity, accountability and do no harm procedures are implemented and respected during the entire period of implementation. - ▶ SHO constantly monitor the security situation of the area of intervention to access the vulnerable refugees in need. - ▶ In accordance with the "Do No Harm" principle SHO own up to the responsibility to design and implement the programme in a way that minimizes GBV and child protection risks and also ensure accessibility for vulnerable groups by referring GBV, Child protection and related cases to protection actors through our referral pathways which can be self, family or community-based in order to increase programme safety. - ▶ In order to avoid the creation of tensions or added risk for the beneficiaries who receive wet food through food distribution. - ▶ SHO ensures strong information sharing on selection criteria, the quality, and quantity of food and distribution processes and that beneficiaries' specific needs and opinions are taken into account. - ▶ SHO's MEAL department establish a feedback mechanism that beneficiaries can access.
+- ▶ SHO will ensure that safety, dignity, accountability and do no harm procedures are implemented and respected during the entire period of implementation.
+SHO will constantly monitor the security situation of the area of intervention to access the vulnerable refugees in need. - ▶ In accordance with the "Do No Harm" principle SHO will own up to the responsibility to design and implement the programme in a way that minimizes GBV and child protection risks and also ensure accessibility for vulnerable groups by referring GBV, Child protection and related cases to protection actors through our referral pathways which can be self, family or community-based in order to increase programme safety.